What is MITRAL VALVE REPLACEMENT SURGERY?

 What is done during a mitral valve replacement surgery?

 Heart valve replacement surgical treatment is carried out under general anesthesia with methods that are either conventional or minimally invasive.

 During the surgery, the surgeon makes an incision in the patient's chest to access the heart.
 The diseased mitral valve is then removed, and a new artificial valve is implanted in its place.
 The artificial valve can be made from either mechanical or biological materials, with each option having its own advantages and disadvantages.

 Mechanical valves are made of durable materials and can last a long time, but patients must take blood-thinning medication for the rest of their lives to prevent blood clots from forming around the valve.
 Biological valves, on the other hand, are made from human or animal tissue and do not require lifelong blood-thinning medication.
 However, they may not last as long as mechanical valves.

 For a surgeon to efficiently remove the diseased valve and replace it with a new one, your heart must be still.
 You’ll be positioned on a bypass machine that keeps blood circulating through your body and your lungs functioning during surgery.
-Your doctor will make incisions into your aorta, through which the valves will be taken out and replaced.
-There’s almost a 2 percent risk of death related with valve replacement surgery.

 The majority of heart valve replacement recipients remain in the hospital for approximately five to one week.
 If your surgery was minimally invasive, you might be discharged earlier.
 Medical staff will give you pain medication as required and constantly observe your blood pressure, breathing and heart function throughout the first few days after a heart valve replacement.